theMcSam/themcsam.github.io/_posts/2024-12-26-HTB-Quack-Quack.md

   2482033                     6 files
 ```

-We can see that we have the `quack_quack` binary in the zip file.
+Among the files, we find the binary named quack_quack.
 We quickly unzip and run some basic file checks on the binary.
-As with any binary exploitation challenge we start off by running `checksec` on our binary to see which protections have been enabled on the binary.
+As with any binary exploitation challenge, we start by running `checksec` on our binary to see which security features have been enabled on the binary.
 ```
 mcsam@0x32:~/HTBAppocalypse/pwn/quack_quack/challenge$ checksec --file quack_quack
 [*] '/home/mcsam/HTBAppocalypse/pwn/quack_quack/challenge/quack_quack'